-Currently, they cover several aspects from starting a business, knowing, analyzing, and targeting markets, to growing and expanding their services.
+Currently, they cover several aspects from conceiving a startup blog, starting a business, knowing, analyzing, and targeting markets, to growing and expanding their services.

 Medium, being a blog site, covers a wide range of topics from arts to sciences to general events.
-Its section for startups, meanwhile, provides fruitful and up-to-date insights from individuals, entrepreneurs, and CEOs of small and medium businesses on different aspects.
+Its section for startups, meanwhile, provides fruitful and up-to-date insights from individuals, entrepreneurs, and CEOs of small-to-medium-sized businesses and startups on different aspects.

 Here, readers can learn marketing strategies, customer engagement tips, and other useful statistics they can apply to their businesses.

 LinkedIn, a professional network for businesses, professionals, and entrepreneurs, also has its publishing section called Pulse.
-It is an aggregate that lets its user share their insights and self-published content for their network.
-Professionals use this website to gain more audience to reach and build their profile.
+It is an aggregate that lets its users share their insights and self-published content for their network.
+Professionals use this website to gain more audiences to reach and build their profiles.